xultaeculcis/kelp-wanted-competition/docs/technical-report.md

 * Using Random Resized Crops did not work better than the base augmentations mentioned above
 * Transforms (including appending spectral indices) were performed on batch of images on GPU using [kornia](https://kornia.readthedocs.io/en/latest/index.html) library
+* Compiling the model using `torch-ort` or `torch.compile` did not yield much of speedups, in some configurations the compilation phase took 50% of training time - in this case it is better suited for large multi-day and multi-GPU training runs where those few % of speedup can really be beneficial.

 ### TTA